rsoto726/capstone-PlaylistCrusaders/README.md

 A full test suite that covers the domain and data layers
 Roles: User & Admin

----

 ### Manage Database Tables
 Will design and implement 4-7 independent database entities that represent different core concepts within the application.
 These entities will not simply be connected via a bridge table but will each have unique attributes and relationships to other entities.
 For example, we will create separate tables for users, running clubs, runs, and memberships.

----

 ### MySQL for Data Management
 Will use MySQL as the relational database management system for storing and retrieving data.
 Will design the schema to ensure data integrity and optimize query performance.
 We'll use Spring Data JPA with MySQL to manage the entities and perform CRUD operations.

----

 ### Spring Boot, MVC, JDBC, Testing, React
 Will implement the backend of the application using Spring Boot, utilizing the MVC (Model-View-Controller) architecture for organizing the application structure.
 The JDBC will be used for database connections and data transactions.
 For the frontend, will build the UI with React, ensuring it is responsive and functional.
 Will also write unit and integration tests to ensure that both the backend and frontend meet the application requirements.

----

 ### An HTML and CSS UI Built with React
 Will create the user interface using React, ensuring a clean, user-friendly design with HTML and CSS.
 Will follow modern web development practices, including responsive design to ensure the app works on both mobile and desktop devices.
 The layout will be organized and intuitive for users to browse and create playlists.

----

 ### Sensible Layering and Pattern Choices
 Will follow best practices for application architecture, utilizing layered design patterns.
 This includes separating the logic into distinct layers such as controller, service, and repository.
 Will ensure that the backend follows the Single Responsibility Principle and that the code is easy to maintain and scale.

----

 ### A Full Test Suite that Covers the Domain and Data Layers
 Will implement a comprehensive test suite for the project.
 This will include unit tests for the domain layer (services and models) and the data layer (repositories and database interactions).
-Will also write integration tests to ensure that the application components work together as expected.

----

 ### Must Have at Least 2 Roles
 Will implement role-based access control using Spring Security.
 The system will have two roles: User and Admin.
 Users will be able to sign up, create playlists, and view public playlists , while admins will have privileges to delete and view any playlists.
 Will ensure the roles are securely handled through authentication and authorization.